-I am a postdoctoral researcher at the University of Texas Marine Science Institute in Port Aransas.
+I am a postdoctoral researcher at the University of Texas at Austin, Marine Science Institute in Port Aransas.
 My research aims to understand the lifestyle of microorganisms by assembling and analyzing bacterial genomes from metagenomes.
-More specifically, I am interested in understanding the relationship between the community structure and functional potential of bacterial communities as well as their role in biogeochemical nutrient cycles in extreme environments (that for example face steep temperature gradients).
+More specifically, I am interested in understanding the relationship between the community structure and functional potential of microbial communities as well as their role in biogeochemical nutrient cycles in extreme environments (that for example face steep temperature gradients).

 Current research questions: